-Preparing Adults for Career Excellence (PACE) (3 semester hours) GEN 1500
+• Preparing Adults for Career Excellence (PACE) (3 semester hours) GEN 1500

 This course is designed to help adult students make the transition to a rigorous accelerated learning format.
-It is designed to be taken in the first semester of study in which the student is enrolled at the beginning of the semester (e.g., a student initially enrolling in blocks 2-4 in the spring would take this course in the next fall semester).
-This is a required course for all students entering the B.B.A., B.A.E., and B.S.N.
-(RN to B.S.N.) degree programs with less than 85 hours of credit.
+It is designed to be taken in the first semester of study in which the student is enrolled at the beginning of the semester (e.g., a student initially enrolling in blocks 2-4 in the spring would take this course in the nextfall semester).
+This is a required course for all students entering the B.B.A. and B.A.E. degree programs with less than 85 hours of credit.

-- Students will use more than one academic perspective to demonstrate content knowledge. - o Students will demonstrate effective use of active reading strategies. - o Students will demonstrate effective use of active listening strategies. - Students will be able to summarize course content in writing. - Students will be able to analyze and interpret course content in writing. - o Students will be able to engage in critical dialogue about the course content. - First Year Writing (3 semester hours) ENGL 1103 - Second Year Writing (3 semester hours) ENGL 2111 or other APPROVED writing-focused courses 2000 level. - Quantitative Literacy (4-6 semester hours)
+- o Students will use more than one academic perspective to demonstrate content knowledge. - o Students will demonstrate effective use of active reading strategies. - o Students will demonstrate effective use of active listening strategies. - o Students will be able to summarize course content in writing. - Students will be able to analyze and interpret course content in writing. - Students will be able to engage in critical dialogue about the course content. - First Year Writing (3 semester hours) ENGL 1103 - Second Year Writing (3 semester hours) ENGL 2111 or other APPROVED writing-focused courses 2000 level. - Quantitative Literacy (4-6 semester hours)